 To contribute to an IRA rollover, you must open an IRA account and choose whether you want a traditional IRA or a Roth IRA.
 Then, you can initiate a rollover from your employer-sponsored plan to your IRA by contacting the plan administrator or financial institution that holds your account.
 They will provide you with the necessary paperwork and instructions for completing the rollover.

 There are limits to the amount you can contribute to an IRA each year.
 For 2023, the contribution limit is $6,500 for those under age 50 and $7,500 for those aged 50 and older.
 If you are married and file a joint tax return, your spouse can also contribute to an IRA, even if they are not working.

-It’s important to note that traditional IRAs and Roth IRAs have different tax treatments.
+It’s important to note that multiple IRAs such as traditional IRAs and Roth IRAs have different tax treatments.
 Contributions to a traditional IRA may be tax-deductible, depending on your income and whether an employer-sponsored retirement plan covers you or your spouse.
 Withdrawals from a traditional IRA are taxed as ordinary income.
 Roth IRA contributions are not tax-deductible, but qualified withdrawals are tax-free.
 It’s a good idea to consult with a financial professional or tax advisor to determine which type of IRA is right for you based on your specific financial situation.

 IRA Annuity Vs. 401k

 |No Contribution Limits (non-rollover)||Limited Contributions|

 |Spousal Continuance||Spousal Continuance|

 |Market Volatility Protection||Could Lose Money|

 The decision to roll over an IRA into a 401k can be confusing and complicated – there are pros and cons to doing so.
 However, if you’re interested in finding out more about rolling your IRA into a 401k, we’ve got all the information that you need!
 We can help guide you through the process and make sure that you understand all of your options.
 Contact us today for a quote.